What We’re Doing Today:

 What You Can Do Today:

 - Choose to ride the bus one day a week.
 Use public transportation to go to work, shop, or take the kids to a fun attraction.
-According to the American Public Transit Association (APTA), riding the bus on a regular basis can save an individual an average of $8,600 per year².
+Choosing transit over a car for your daily commute can save a person more than $9,700 per year, according to the American Public Transportation Association².

 - Create a vanpool or carpool.
 C-TRAN's Vanpool Program offers commuters another option to reduce emissions by reducing the number of vehicles on the road.
-Call (360) 906-7510 for more information.
-Additional resources can be found at: www.ClarkCommute.org and www.CarpoolMatchNW.org
+Call 360-906-7510 for more information.
+Additional resources can be found at www.ClarkCommute.org.

 - Consolidate your trips.
-Plan ahead when you have errands to run.
-Buy groceries, drop off your dry cleaning and mail that package all in one afternoon, rather than doing it in several single trips.
+Plan ahead when you have errands to run, rather than doing them in multiple trips.
 If your friend or neighbor also has errands to run, ask them if they'd like to share the ride.

 What C-TRAN Could Become by 2030: